GEMARA KIDDUSHIN ľ PEREK BET

 he was a proper Jew, so may he execute shelichut with regard to a get for the

-law concerning a mumar's inclusion within shelichut is subject to a dispute
+concerning a mumar's inclusion within shelichut is subject to a dispute among

-maintains that halakha does not exclude a mumar from shelichut, but he
+that halakha does not exclude a mumar from shelichut, but he understood the

-understood the Rambam as drawing a total equation between a mumar and a gentile,
+Rambam as drawing a total equation between a mumar and a gentile, and thus the

 However, a closer look at the Rambam's comments reveals that in truth,